jg-digital-media/jgdm_snooker_scorer/readme.md

 + Finally for this part, I've modified the "apply" button to only show when the player is shooting for a red ball.
 It's a not needed when shooting for a colour and otherwise becomes a distraction.

-+ `v1.0.6` - Working on the "miss" button and implementing the beginnings of turn based play between the 2 players.
++ `v1.0.6` - Working on the "MISS" button and implementing the beginnings of turn based play between the 2 players.

 + So.
-Where we stand now is that we are playing through a standard 1 frame visit where the player
+Where we stand now is that we are playing through a standard 1 frame visit where the player.
-   + Commits no fouls
-   + Pots 15 Reds and 15 colours with no misses.
-   + Is able to click or press for up to 15 red balls and at least 1 ball before reaching the colour sequence.
-   + Can go through the colour sequence at 27 points remaining `#points_remaining`.
-   + Can "play" a 147 maximum break.
-   + Cannot shoot for any more balls or foul buttons when the points remaining `#points_remaining` is at 0

 + The next step is to implement the "MISS" button, which in turn expands the turn based play to include the opponent player.
 That will have massive implications for the rest of the development of this app.
 In the first instance, we're just going to use the "MISS" button to get the opponent player to the table.
 And then, vice versa (i.e. player 1 misses a pot attempt so player 2 come to the table).